LAHAproject/LatentGoal/README.md

 We have actions instead of verb and nouns for Breakfast and 50Salads.

+# Acknowledgment

+This research/project is supported in part by the National Research Foundation, Singapore under its AI Singapore Program (AISG Award No: AISG2-RP-2020-016) and the National Research Foundation Singapore under its AI Singapore Program (Award Number: AISG-RP-2019-010).

+In case of issues, please write to roy_debaditya [at] ihpc [dot] a-star [dot] edu [dot] sg

 Please cite this work if you use this code

 ```